companieshouse/ratelimiter/README.md

 _"No running in the API!"_

-GO based ratelimiter with redis backend
+Go based ratelimiter with redis backend

 Usage
 -----